Hire the Top 3% of Freelance Integration Developers

 A skilled integration developer should be well versed in the entire software development lifecycle and possess both high- and low-level knowledge of data monitoring and analysis, API and database architecture, software testing, and DevOps.
 Integration developers are almost necessarily full-stack developers—engineers who are comfortable crafting both user interfaces and business logic, and who know how to efficiently control the flow of data in all directions.

-While integration developers who are earlier in their careers may focus more on the specific technologies they’ve worked with, those with more extensive experience will tend to emphasize how their implementations of the relevant technologies in previous projects have led to demonstrable positive impacts on key business metrics.
-They understand not only how to streamline processes, but also why; they are adept at connecting the dots between the software problems to be solved and the intended business outcomes.
+While integration specialists who are earlier in their careers may focus more on the specific technologies they’ve worked with, those with more extensive experience will tend to emphasize how their implementations of the relevant technologies in previous projects have led to demonstrable positive impacts on key business metrics.
+They understand not only how to streamline integration projects, but also why; they are adept at connecting the dots between the software problems to be solved and the intended business outcomes.

 Regardless of your team’s needs, there are certain skills in the realm of software integration that you’ll want to look for on a candidate’s résumé to ensure a strong developer fit with respect to the everyday use cases that may arise.

 Programming languages and frameworks – First, you’ll want to see proficiency (if not mastery) in at least one programming language and its corresponding frameworks and ecosystem: for example, a Python developer who’s worked with Django, Flask, and TensorFlow, or a Java developer who knows their way around Spring Boot and the Apache ecosystem.
-The more senior the candidate, the less important it is that they have experience in the specific ecosystem that your team operates in; an integration developer with 10 years of experience in Java and Python will have little difficulty adapting to a C# codebase, even if they’ve never written code in this language before.
-The fundamental skills extend well beyond the minor differences in programming syntax.
+The more senior the candidate, the less important it is that they have experience in the specific ecosystem that your team operates in; an engineer with 10 years of experience in Java and Python will have little difficulty adapting to a C# codebase, even if they’ve never written code in this language before.
+The fundamental skills extend well beyond the minor differences in programming syntax; however, front-end experts may have a different skill set than back-end specialists.

 API development – API programmers focus on how applications communicate with one another.
 Conventions like REST ensure that API designs follow standardized, predictable patterns, streamlining productivity for the developers who work with them.
 An integration developer will spend a great deal of time working with, designing, implementing, and maintaining APIs of all shapes and sizes.